-- substantial cash expenditures; - potentially dilutive issuance of equity securities; - incurrence of debt and contingent liabilities, some of which may be difficult or impossible to identify at the time of acquisition; - difficulties in assimilating the operations of the acquired companies;
+· substantial cash expenditures;

-- diverting our management's attention away from other business concerns; - risks of entering markets in which we have limited or no direct experience; and - the potential loss of our key employees or key employees of the acquired companies.
+- potentially dilutive issuance of equity securities; - incurrence of debt and contingent liabilities, some of which may be difficult or impossible to identify at the time of acquisition; - · difficulties in assimilating the operations of the acquired companies; - diverting our management's attention away from other business concerns; - · risks of entering markets in which we have limited or no direct experience; and - the potential loss of our key employees or key employees of the acquired companies.

 We compete with pharmaceutical companies that have significantly greater resources than us for many of the same acquisition and in-licensing opportunities.
 Such pharmaceutical companies that are less leveraged and have better access to capital resources may preclude us from completing any acquisition or in-licensing.
 Even if we are able to complete an acquisition or in-licensing, we cannot assure you that any acquisition or in-licensing of new products will result in short-term or long-term benefits to us.
-We may incorrectly judge the value or worth of an acquired company or business or an acquired or in-licensing.
+We may incorrectly judge the value or worth of an acquired company or business or an acquired or in-licensed product.
+In addition, our future success would depend in part on our ability to manage the rapid growth associated with any such acquisitions or in-licensing.
 We cannot assure you that we will be able to make the combination of our business with that of acquired businesses or companies work or be successful.
-We may not be able to acquire the rights to additional product candidates and approved products may require a substantial capital investment by us.
+We may not be able to acquire the rights to additional product candidates and approved products on terms that we find acceptable, or at all.
+Furthermore, the development or expansion of our business, any acquired business or any acquired or in-licensed products may require a substantial capital investment by us.
 We may not have these necessary funds or they might not be available to us on acceptable terms or at all.
-We may also seek to raise funds by selling shares of our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company.
+We may also seek to raise funds by selling shares of our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company upon conversion.